Travel Toulouse – The Beautiful Pink City

 However the Woad industry ended when the Europeans discovered India and South-East Asia.
 Toulouse could not compete with the cheaper and better dyes of the Far east & the “blue-gold” industry of Toulouse came to an end.

 Toulouse Travel Tips

 Toulouse is great place to visit even though it is a major industrial city.
 It is a city with an exceptional historical past that offers the tourist with plenty to do and see.
-Here you will find beautiful architecture.
-Also there are many great museums housed in magnificent historical buildings or abandoned industrial sites.
+Here you will find beautiful architecture and great museums housed in magnificent historical buildings & abandoned industrial sites.
 Wherever you stroll in “La Ville Rose”, its past and present will charm you.

 The major places to visit in Toulouse: